-Note. - A marked discontinuity occurs when there is an abrupt and sustained change in visibility, lasting at least 2 minutes, which reaches or passes through criteria for the issuance of SPECI reports given in 3.9.4
+Note.- A marked discontinuity occurs when there is an abrupt and sustained change in visibility, lasting at least 2 minutes, which reaches or passes through criteria for the issuance of SPECI reports given in 2.3.

-- 4.2.4.1 In local routine reports, local special reports, METAR and SPECI, the visibility shall be reported in steps of 50 m when the visibility is less than 800 m; in steps of 100 m, when it is 800 m or more but less than 5 km; in kilometer steps, when the visibility is 5 km or more but less than 10 km; and it shall be given as 10 km when the visibility is 10 km or more, except when the conditions for the use of CAVOK apply.
-Any observed value which does not fit the reporting scale in use shall be rounded down to the nearest lower step in the scale. - 4.2.4.2 In local routine and special reports, visibility along the runway(s) shall be reported together with the units of measurement used to indicate visibility. - 4.2.4.3 In local routine and special reports, when instrumented systems are used for the measurement of visibility: - a) if the visibility is observed from more than one location along the runway as specified in Chapter 4, 4.6.2.2, the values representative of the touchdown zone should be reported first, followed, as necessary, by the values representative of the mid-point and stop-end of the runway, and the locations for which these values are representative shall be indicated; and - b) When there is more than one runway in use and the visibility is observed related to these runways, the available visibility values for each runway should be reported, and the runways to which the values refer should be indicated. - 4.2.4.4 In METAR and SPECI, visibility should be reported as prevailing visibility, as defined in Appendix 1.
-When the visibility is not the same in different directions and - a) when the lowest visibility is different from the prevailing visibility, and 1) less than 1 500 m or less than 50 per cent of the prevailing visibility and less than 5 000 m; the lowest visibility observed should also be reported and, when possible, its general direction in relation to the aerodrome reference point indicated by reference to one of the eight points of the compass.
-If the lowest visibility is observed in more than one direction, then the most operationally significant direction should be reported; and b) When the visibility is fluctuating rapidly, and the prevailing visibility cannot be determined, only the lowest visibility should be reported, with no indication of direction.
+4.2.4.1 In local routine reports, local special reports, METAR and SPECI, the visibility shall be reported in steps of 50 m when it is less than 800 m; in steps of 100 m when it is 800 m or more but less than 5 km; in kilometre steps when it is 5 km or more but less than 10 km; and as 10 km when it is 10 km or more except when the conditions for the use of CAVOK apply.
+Any observed value which does not fit the reporting scale in use shall be rounded down to the nearest lower step in the scale.

+Note.-Specifications concerning the use of CAVOK are given in 2.2.

+4.2.4.2 In local routine and special reports, visibility along the runway(s) shall be reported together with the units of measurement used to indicate visibility.

+4.2.4.3 It is recommended that in local routine and special reports, when instrumented systems are used for the measurement of visibility:

+- a) if the visibility is observed from more than one location along the runway as specified in Chapter 4, 4.6.2.2, the values representative of the touchdown zone should be reported first, followed, as necessary, by the values representative of the mid-point and stop-end of the runway, and the locations for which these values are representative should be indicated; and - b) when there is more than one runway in use and the visibility is observed related to these runways, the available visibility values for each runway should be reported, and the runways to which the values refer should be indicated.

+4.2.4.4 It is recommended that In METAR and SPECI, visibility should be reported as prevailing visibility, as defined in Chapter 1.
+When the visibility is not the same in different directions and

+- a) when the lowest visibility is different from the prevailing visibility, and 1) less than 1 500 m or 2) less than 50 per cent of the prevailing visibility and less than 5 000 m; the lowest visibility observed should also be reported and, when possible, its general direction in relation to the aerodrome reference point indicated by reference to one of the eight points of the compass.
+If the lowest visibility is observed in more than one direction, then the most operationally significant direction should be reported; and - b) when the visibility is fluctuating rapidly, and the prevailing visibility cannot be determined, only the lowest visibility should be reported, with no indication of direction.